adafruit/Adafruit_MQTT_Library/examples/mqtt_arbitrary_buffer/README.md

 python subscriber.py
 ```

-Use help to list the modifiable options
+Use help to see a list of modifiable options
 ```bash
 python subscriber.py -h
 ```